-According to Randstand Workomonitor, Indians who are between 25 and 34 years old prefer to start a business on their own instead of being employed.
-The survey also stated that 56% of the respondents have a strong will to leave their current employers now and start their own venture.
-With the great intention of Indians to become entrepreneurs, Indonesia has thus become one of their great choices to do business.
+According to Randstand Workomonitor, Indians between 25 and 34 years old prefer to start a business on their own.
+The survey also stated that 56% of the respondents have a strong will to start their own venture.
+With Indians’ great intention to become entrepreneurs, Indonesia has become a favored investment destination.

-The reason Indian investors are more tempting to participate in the infrastructure industry is because India has the same challenges and opportunities in the market: as two of the largest emerging economies in the world, both countries are encountering the infrastructure gap.
+Indian investors are more tempted to participate in the infrastructure industry.
+India has the same challenges and opportunities in the market.
+As two of the world’s largest emerging economies, both countries are encountering the infrastructure gap.

-The Indian ambassador also mentioned in the Jakarta’s second India-Indonesia Infrastructure Forum (IIIF) that urban railways, roadwork, airports, oil and gas, and the health industry are their main focus at the moment.
-This is because these sectors allow Indian companies to become beneficiaries through nominee arrangements.
+The Indian ambassador also mentioned in Jakarta’s second India-Indonesia Infrastructure Forum (IIIF) that urban railways, roadwork, airports, oil and gas, and the health industry are their main focus.
+These sectors allow Indian companies to become beneficiaries through Special Purpose Vehicle arrangements.